pxslip/db-studio/docs/extensions/migrations.md

 :::

-## Migrations and Directus schema
+## Migrations and d9 schema

-Migrations can be used to manage the contents of Directus collections (e.g. initial hydration).
+Migrations can be used to manage the contents of d9 collections (e.g. initial hydration).
 In order to do it, you must ensure that the schema is up to date before running your migrations.

-`directus database migrate:latest` runs the required Directus internal migrations and the migrations from `migrations` directory.
+`directus database migrate:latest` runs the required d9 internal migrations and the migrations from `migrations` directory.
 In general, you need the following flow:

 ```sh